Category

 This survey revealed that the ease of gathering information while traveling in Japan now influences shopping behavior.
 Not long ago, it was standard practice for inbound tourists to create "shopping lists" before their trip, and being featured on these lists was considered essential for capturing inbound spending.

-Let's revisit the background that brought shopping lists into focus.
+Let's revisit the background behind the emergence of shopping lists.
 For some time after Japan relaxed visa requirements for Chinese visitors in 2010, most tourists from mainland China traveled in groups.
 They had to shop at designated locations within limited time frames.
 Furthermore, since means of obtaining information about Japan were still scarce at the time, they needed to research where and what to buy in advance to shop efficiently.

 Today, visitors from China and other countries can easily access information about Japan through social media, diminishing the necessity of shopping lists.
-Looking at the results of this survey, it's no exaggeration to say that "shopping lists" have become a dead term.
+Looking at the results of this survey, it's no exaggeration to say that "shopping lists" have become a thing of the past.

 FGI Session in the Taiwan Area

 Amulets are popular souvenirs.
-Sweets are bought in bulk at airport duty-free shops
+Sweets are purchased in bulk at airport duty-free shops

-When asked, "What did you buy as souvenirs for friends, family, or yourself?", "amulets" were cited as a response across all countries and regions.
-Reasons included "it's a uniquely Japanese cultural item," "it can only be bought there," and "it easily conveys feelings to the recipient, like wishes for love or health."
+When asked, "What did you buy as souvenirs for friends, family, or yourself?", "amulets" were the response across all countries and regions.
+Reasons cited include "it's a uniquely Japanese cultural item," "it can only be bought there," and "it easily conveys feelings to the recipient, like wishes for love or health."

 Furthermore, in recent years, more shrines have started selling photogenic amulets.
 It seems an increasing number of visitors to Japan are making shrines and temples their destination, saying things like, "I want to buy this amulet, so I'm going to this shrine."
 Many responses also mentioned collecting goshuin (temple/shrine stamps).

 Additionally, many respondents mentioned buying snacks at airport duty-free shops right before departure.
-This likely stems from the desire to keep luggage as light as possible, prompting purchases just before returning home.
-Overwhelmingly, these shoppers reported buying whatever caught their eye first on the shelves, rather than sticking to a pre-planned list.
-For retailers aiming to capture souvenir demand, placing point-of-purchase displays and promoting specific items are highly effective strategies for boosting sales.
+This likely stems from the desire to keep luggage light, purchasing items just before returning home.
+Overwhelmingly, these shoppers didn't buy pre-planned items but instead chose whatever caught their eye first on the shelves.
+For retailers aiming to capture souvenir demand, placing point-of-purchase displays and promoting specific items are highly effective strategies to boost sales.

 Amulets purchased during a visit to Kyoto